 Yucca Mountain Project Chronology | Recent News | More Links on the YMP

-Follow developments around the planned shipments of very radioactive, very dangerous U233 waste the DOE intends to ship to shallow trenches in Area 5 at the NTS/NNSS AND OUR WORK TO STOP THEM!
-NEVADA IS NOT A WASTELAND!
+Follow developments around the alleged shipments of very radioactive, very dangerous U233 waste the DOE is beginning to ship to shallow trenches in Area 5 at the NTS/NNSS.

 October 2014 New York Times Article